Stetson: Changing fashions

 Stetson also produced women's hats, operating a millinery department from the 1930s to 1950s.
 Hat sales suffered during the Depression years, but Stetsons remained ubiquitous until Americans' embrace of headwear faded after WWII.
 Stetson had operations in Australia, Brazil, Colombia, Finland, Guatemala, Ireland, Japan, Mexico, New Zealand, Norway, South Africa, and West Germany at its peak.

+In 1946, Stetson expanded operations to Danbury, Connecticut, known as "Hat City," purchasing the former Mallory Hat Co. facility.
+The company also acquired the Frank H. Lee Hat Co. in 1960.
+Hat production was consolidated in Danbury the following year, while finishing work remained in Philadelphia.
+By 1965, Stetson closed its Danbury plant.

 Stetson changed its business strategy in the early 1970s, closing its Philadelphia factory in 1971 and continuing in the hat business through licensing arrangements with several manufacturers.

 Popular demand for western-style hats spiked during the 1980s after the success of Indiana Jones and Urban Cowboy movies.
 Both western and dress hats continue to be popular men's accessories.

 Salva Kiir Mayardit, now-incumbent President of South Sudan, received a black Stetson hat as a gift from U.S. President George W. Bush in 2006.
 Since then, he continues to wear it as a key part of his public image, owning several other identical hats and rarely being seen without one.